 The actual material was nothing worth shouting about.
-I only wore the Cassia Dress out in public and it soon became clear that while these dresses look amazing on social media – modeled in static poses and brief video movements – the dress rode up almost immediately while walking and barely stayed down.
+I only wore the Cassia Dress out in public and it soon became clear that while these dresses look amazing on social media – modelled in static poses and brief video movements – the dress rode up almost immediately while walking and barely stayed down.
 Also, making sure the opaque patterns were still placed over my nipples and bum crack proved to be very difficult without a mirror.

 While walking to an 8:30am breakfast meeting – yes I had my nips out that early in the morning – I was grateful I had thrown a long trench coat and a leather jacket over it.

-With this type of material, the sheerness is to be expected, however I think anyone with darker features needs to know that these colors are not generous.
-I definitely think a thicker material or darker fabric around the breasts would be a better shout, but for now I'd suggest pasties (which I could not find in my wardrobe the day of filming — classic).
+With this type of material, the sheerness is to be expected, however I think anyone with darker features needs to know that these colours are not generous.
+I definitely think a thicker material or darker fabric around the breasts would be a better shout, but for now I'd suggest pasties (which I could not find in my wardrobe the day of filming – classic).

 How do you wear underwear?

 Up top: you don't.
 Down below: depending on the style, go for a seamless thong, G-string, or of course, go commando.